ChameleonCloud/docs/source/technical/gui.rst

 Object Store
 ____________

-The Object Store section contains only the Containers page, which allows you to work with the Swift object store system.
-A container may contain multiple objects, which are typically individual files.
-For more information, see :doc:`swift`.
+The *Containers* section under *Object Store* gives an easy access to your Chameleon object/blob store.
+You may create, delete, upload objects to or remove objects from containers via this page.
+For more information about Chameleon Object Store, please see :doc:`swift`.

 .. figure:: gui/containers.png
    :alt: The Containers page

    The Containers page

+.. note:: Currently, **only** `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ maintains *Object Store*.

 ____________
 Reservations
 ____________

-The Reservations section contains only the Leases page, which allows you to manage leases for bare metal nodes.
+The Reservations section allows you to manage your leases of the selected project, including creating and deleting leases.
 For more information, see :doc:`reservations`.

 .. figure:: gui/leases.png
    :alt: The Leases page

    The Leases page

+.. tip:: Check *Lease Calendar*, so you can schedule your experiments efficiently.

 ___________
 Identity
 ___________

-The Identity section contains only the Projects page, which allows you to view which projects you are currently a member of.
+The Project section under Identity allows you to check what projects you belong to.
+You can set your default project by clicking the *Set as Active Project* button in the *Actions* column.

 .. figure:: gui/projects.png
    :alt: The Projets page